segmentio/integration-tester/Readme.md

 ##### all()

-  Assert integration is enabled on all channels.
+  `true` if integration is enabled on all channels.

 ## License